cscart/docs/en/user_guide/users/vendors/account_balance.rst

 #.
 A pop-up window with the withdrawal creation form will open.
 There you can:

-   * Specify the desired amount of money in the store's primary currency.
+   * Specify the desired amount of money in the marketplace's primary currency.

    * Enter a commentary, if necessary.